magento/devdocs/guides/v2.1/cloud/live/sens-data-over.md

 #### Recommended procedure to manage your settings {#cloud-config-specific-recomm}
 Managing store configuration is a complex task that's mostly up to you.
 What locales do you want to use?
 What custom themes do you need?
 Only you can determine the answers to those questions.

 We can, however, help you manage those settings more easily.
-For example, suppose you want to change the default locale and also change a store's file optimization settings.
-Currently, the way you do that is to log in to the Admin on the integration server, save your settings, then (when testing is complete) migrate those settings to staging.
+For example, suppose you want to change the default locale and also change a store's static file optimization settings.
+Currently, the way you do that is to log in to the Admin on the integration server, save your settings, then (when testing is complete) manually change those settings in staging.

 What if someone changes a setting in the staging Admin?
 You'll have to go back and make the same change on integration; otherwise, next time you deploy to staging, the old settings are enabled.